 A source for Indigenous Environmental and Social Justice issues with postings of current news, ongoing actions and calls for support.
 Includes an Archive section for learning more about historical efforts by government and corporations to exploit the resources of Indigenous people worldwide, IEN position papers, articles, press releases and more.
-The concentration is on North American Native communities, however, their partnerships extend to all of Mother Earth.
+The concentration is on North American Native communities, hence the Turtle Island logo.
+However, their partnerships extend to all of Mother Earth.
 CLICK HERE.

 INDIGENOUS PEOPLES & CONSERVATION: WWF STATEMENT OF PRINCIPLES